Budget Buddies Program Offers Financial Education to Low-to-Moderate Income Community | https://t.co/Ih29FXWcBl https://t.co/Z4HGLmefjY

 Q. Can you help me find a speaker for my meeting, class or event?

-Jump$tart does not operate a speakers’ bureau, so we can’t secure a speaker for you, but may be able to offer some direction.
+The Jump$tart Coalition does not operate a speakers’ bureau, so we can’t secure a speaker for you, but may be able to offer some direction.
 For classrooms and local events, the state affiliate in your area may be able to help.
 For national events, consider someone from one of our national partner organizations.
 If you’re looking for a speaker from Jump$tart, please contact us by phone or e-mail.
 We never ask a speaking fee; but may require travel expense reimbursement depending on your location.